Manta-Network/docs/docs/guides/MantaPay.md

    See our [guide to Manta Signer](https://docs.manta.network/docs/guides/MantaSigner) for more details.

-4. How long do trnsactions take?
+4. How long do transactions take?
 Why is my transaction taking so long?

   After you have approved a transaction with your browser wallet, it should take about 45 seconds to finalize.
 Occasionally, transactions with many small inputs require multiple "batches"; you will have to to approve the first part of the transaction, wait for the first part of the transaction to finalize, and then approve the next part.